-With a quick rub of that rosin, or colofon, let's move onto the bow hair itself; it's a much underestimated sonic performer.
-It's there, embedded in every bow stroke that the 'perfect' Heifetz-type classical violinist ever emitted.
+With a quick rub of the colofon (rosin), let's move onto the bow hair itself; it's an underestimated sonic performer.
+The sound of the bow hair is embedded in every bow stroke that the "perfect" Heifetztype classical violinist has ever emitted.
 It's the noise, the grain, the grit behind any bowed utterance.
-By itself, a belt of droning broadband noise, but amplified and augmented by pitch shift, the horse can get very frisky with a sound pallet reminiscent of a double bass, Albert Ayler in the tope octave, or a barbed wire fence.
+By itself a belt of droning broadband noise, but amplified and augmented by pitch shift, the horse can get very frisky, with a sound pallet reminiscent of a double bass, Albert Ayler in the top octave or a barbed wire fence [4].

 The bow can also play the big switch character.
-Keith McMillan's K-bow has included gesture recognition software.
-(Improvements pending: It can get unpredictable when the number of gestures reaches over ten, but as an improvising device, a switch with unstable desires and unknown preferences can also be used to positive improvisational effect.)
-In terms of embedding a multiplicity of MIDI switches into an improvised language, the selection and isolation of a suitable gesture for each function becomes a key part of the sonic theatre.
-The gesture must resonate in the subconscious and bubble to the surface almost before it is required, in the same way that many deeper level decisions are made in all instrumental improvised music.
+Keith McMillen's K-Bow (Fig. 1) has included gesture recognition software [5].
+In terms of embedding a multiplicity of MIDI switches into an improvised language, the selection and isolation of a suitable gesture for each function becomes a key part of the sonic theater.
+The gesture must resonate in the subconscious and bubble to the surface almost before it is required, in the same way that many deeper-level decisions are made in all instrumental improvised music.
+Easy to say, hard to do on stage.

-In conversations with George Lewis about his interactive Voyager project, I remember him saying something to the effect, "Well, I make a pretty good sound on the trombone, why would I want to change that?"
-Yes, indeed, if the bow is just about the addition of signal processing (let's call them effects!) to the regular violin, is that a worthwhile endeavor?
+In conversations with George Lewis about his interactive Voyager project, I remember him saying something to the effect of, "Well, I make a pretty good sound on the trombone-why would I want to change that?"
+Yes, indeed, if the bow is used merely for the addition of signal processing (let's call it effects!) to the regular violin, is that a worthwhile endeavor?
 My first effects gadget, purchased in 1969, was a wah-wah pedal-not the kind of thing I wanted an interactive system to bother with 20 years later.
 Saturated feedback-distortion, however, is a sonic state that I have never grown out of, even 40 years on.

-The use of samples became a polemic quest: the simultaneous comparison of the industrial string sample or the self-made string sample to the real string sound.
-And since I had a garage of homemade string instruments (The Relative Violins), I could explore the contradictions of what constituted fake, real, industrial, and authentic homemade all in real time (3).
+The use of samples became a polemical quest: Why use a violin sample when you already play the violin?
+I relished the study of the simulacra; the industrial string sample or the self-made string sample to the real string sound.
+And since I had a garage of homemade string instruments (The Relative Violins) (Figs 2 and 3), I could explore the contradictions of what constituted fake, real, industrial and authentic homemade all in real time [6].
 The convincing and unconvincing illusions of bowed, struck, plucked-once amplified-seemed to hang more on issues of context than anything else.
-The excitement lay, above all, in the collision of these real and not so real sounding sonic artifacts.
+The excitement lay, above all, in the collision of these real- and not-so-real-sounding sonic artifacts.